 How we interact with each other as a team is more important than the people on that team.
 But would you recognise whether your team had strong or weak psychological safety?
 How could you tell?
 Have a go at the short questionnaire below for an idea of how you measure up.
 And if you want to know more, pick up a copy of Teaching by Amy C. Edmondson or Humble Leadership by Edgar Schein for the expert take on psychological safety.

 7 questions to help gauge the level of psychological safety in your team:

 - Do you struggle to have tough conversations?

 - Do you feel judged and team members disrespect each other?

 - Do you fear asking for or delivering constructive feedback?

 - Are you or others hesitant about expressing divergent ideas or asking “silly” questions?

-- Do you feel that you can't make mistakes or take risks?
+- Do you feel you cannot make mistakes or take risks?

-- Are team discussions dominated by a few strong voices that marginalize other people’s perspectives?
+- Are team discussions dominated by a few strong voices that marginalise other people’s perspectives?

-- Are the members of your team competitive with one another?
+- Are your team members competitive with each other?